 I believe Humless have Faraday Cages in the work soon.

-You're correct about the tax credit, but I personally don't believe in taking money from my fellow Americans and tax credits do just that.
+You’re correct about the tax credit, but I personally don’t believe in taking money from my fellow Americans and tax credits do just that.
 Besides, I find that simply by complying with the law the amount of taxes I owe are very, very minimal.
-(Just one more reason why I love my hubby--he's a brainiac re: the laws of freedom in this nation and electronics. *grin*)
+(Just one more reason why I love my hubby–he’s a brainiac re: the laws of freedom in this nation and electronics. *grin*)

 I love using our Sentinel for water pumps.
 (The Roadrunner comes in handy in a pinch too, but not powerful enough for that long term, unfortunately.)